Carers' Support and Resource Hub

 Many of our male carers have said that they felt they would benefit from access to an all-male support group and so we have launched the KCN Men’s Group: a group for our male carers to get together, meeting online and in person.

-This support group is for parents and carers of adults with high functioning autism, previously known as Asperger's Syndrome.
+This support group is for parents and carers of adults who are neurodivergent.

 This support group is for carers of people with a mental health condition or mental ill health.